Brain cancer treatment

 The treatments you are offered for a brain or spinal cord tumour will depend on:

-- the type, size, grade and location of the tumour
+- the type, size, grade, location and genetic make-up of the tumour

 - your age, medical history and general state of health

 - the types of symptoms you have

 - the aim of treatment – whether to remove as much of the tumour as possible; to slow the tumour’s growth; or to relieve symptoms by shrinking the tumour and reducing swelling.

 - Treatment options

 For a benign tumour, surgery may be the only treatment needed.
 For a malignant tumour, treatment can include surgery, radiation therapy and chemotherapy, which may be used alone or together.
 Medicines, such as steroids or anticonvulsants, may be given to reduce symptoms.
 You may also be able to have new or modified treatments through a clinical trial.